How to free up RAM on Mac

 Doing all of the above regularly will lower RAM usage and ensure your Mac is performing at the optimal level most of the time.
 Remember to restart your Mac occasionally as well to refresh the RAM.

-Plus, use iStat Menus to monitor your Mac's performance, CleanMyMac X to clear Mac memory and delete browser cache files, App Tamer to limit CPU usage for certain apps, and QuitAll to quit all apps in one go.
+Plus, use iStat Menus to monitor your Mac's performance, CleanMyMac to clear Mac memory and delete browser cache files, App Tamer to limit CPU usage for certain apps, and QuitAll to quit all apps in one go.

 Additionally, try Spotless to organize your desktop, One Switch to keep important actions accessible, and Tab Finder to call up tabs across browsers.